rupal-draft/Uber-backend/README.md

   - Secured APIs with role-based access control.
   - Implemented password encoding with Bcrypt and session management.
 - **Deployment(in progess):**
-  - CI/CD pipelines created using AWS CodePipeline.
+  - Deployed on Render using Docker image.
-  - Deployed on Elastic Beanstalk using CodeDeploy.
+  - For PostgreSQL cloud, Neon is used.
 - **Email Notifications:**
   - OTP and ride acceptance notifications sent through emails.
   - Currently for email service I am using JavaMailSender.